The Team

 Niki Olive

 I am a qualified Nursery Nurse, this qualifies me to work with children from 0-7 years old.
 I also hold the certificate for the National Association of Maternal and Child Welfare.
 My first job was working with disabled children.
 I then went on to work in a nursery.
 Whilst bringing my stepsons and two sons up, I was a registered child minder.
 Then I was a supervisor at a preschool.
-I have been at Queen Emma's for approximately 20 years; working in Foundation class is such a rewarding job.
+I have been at Queen Emma's for over 25 years; working in Foundation class is such a rewarding job.
 The progression the children make in their first year is amazing to see.
 In my spare time, I enjoy spending time with my grandchildren.